top of page

 Final Thoughts

-Occupational Therapy is about much more than just ā€œtherapyā€ā€”it’s about empowering autistic individuals to navigate the world with greater ease, confidence, and joy.
+Occupational Therapy is about much more than just “therapy."
+It’s about empowering autistic individuals to navigate the world with greater ease, confidence, and joy.
 Whether it’s mastering self-care, managing sensory challenges, or improving coordination, OT offers practical, personalized support that improves quality of life.
+If you’re exploring supports for autism, OT is a powerful option that addresses the whole person, not just symptoms.

 Helpful Resources: